The Office of External Affairs as a Resource

 Faculty members are advised to alert External Affairs with new research or patient story development.
 The Communications team (editorial content and media relations) will evaluate the topic and recommend the appropriate Weill Cornell Medicine and external vehicles for dissemination, including Weill Cornell Medicine magazine, the institution’s online newsroom, donor publications, media outreach and social media.
 Faculty and staff are advised to provide four to eight weeks advance notice to External Affairs regarding upcoming publications, presentations at medical meetings or other news; this allows for strategic counsel and smooth and clear editorial development of a story.
 Our teams work frequently with embargoes and confidential material, and have relationships with journal press offices.

 Any requests for filming and photography on campus (e.g., wet/dry labs, patient areas, classrooms) must be reviewed and approved by the External Affairs.
 A member of the External Affairs team must escort all crews on campus.
 There two general categories of filming queries: 1) media/press interviews with news outlets and 2) documentaries or videos for websites.
 Occasionally, External Affairs will deputize a member of your office to provide the necessary oversight on location.

 Please alert External Affairs to any requests for interviews on Weill Cornell Medicine property; the media team will then inform security and meet the reporter and/or crew before entering campus.
-Per institutional guidelines, the media team must be present for any interview (print/online/TV) and requests at least a one-hour notice for on-site news interviews.
+Per institutional guidelines, the media team must be present for any interview (print/online/TV).
+On-site media requests require at least 24 hours of advanced notice.